-Infectious disease is an interaction between host and pathogen that is driven by the genetics of both organisms and the variation therein.
-Plant-pathogen interactions are often divided into qualitative, in which a few genetic variants of large effect shape binary disease outcomes, or quantitative, in which a spectrum of outcomes arise from the interaction of polygenic variation in the host and pathogen.
-The past decades have witnessed the unveiling of the molecular basis of large-effect loci on both the host side and the pathogen side that control qualitative interactions (Giraldo and Valent 2013, Marone, Russo et al. 2013, Meng and Zhang 2013, Cui, Tsuda et al. 2015, Lo Presti, Lanver et al. 2015).
-In this model, these genes, via recognition events surrounding their proteins, create sweeping changes in the transcriptome and phenotype of both the host and pathogen.
-In contrast, numerous important plant-microbe interactions are quantitative (Poland, Balint-Kurti et al. 2009, Kou and Wang 2010, Lannou 2012).
-In contrast to qualitative systems, quantitative plant-pathogen interactions exhibit a lack of large effect virulence/ resistance genes (Poland, Balint-Kurti et al. 2009, Kou and Wang 2010, St. Clair 2010, Roux, Voisin et al. 2014).
-Rather, the genetic basis of both organisms in these interactions is highly polygenic with genetic variation influencing loci that alter a diverse array of molecular mechanisms that extend well beyond perception events (Glazebrook 2005, Nomura, Melotto et al. 2005, Goss and Bergelson 2006, Rowe and Kliebenstein 2008, Barrett, Kniskern et al. 2009, Corwin, Copeland et al. 2016, Bartoli and Roux 2017, Wu, Sakthikumar et al. 2017, Atwell, Corwin et al. 2018, Fordyce, Soltis et al. 2018, Soltis, Atwell et al. 2019).
+Infectious disease is an interaction between host and pathogen.
+Its outcome is driven by the genetics of both organisms.
+The mechanisms of plant-pathogen interactions are often divided into qualitative, in which a few genetic variants of large effect shape binary disease outcomes, or quantitative, in which a spectrum of outcomes arise from the interaction of polygenic variation in the host and pathogen.
+The past decades have witnessed the unraveling of the molecular basis of large-effect loci on both the host side and the pathogen side that control qualitative interactions (Giraldo and Valent 2013, Marone, Russo et al. 2013, Meng and Zhang 2013, Cui, Tsuda et al. 2015, Lo Presti, Lanver et al. 2015).
+In this model, alternative alleles of these genes, via differential recognition events surrounding their proteins, create sweeping differences in the transcriptome and phenotypic responses to infection in both the host and pathogen.
+However, plant-microbe interactions cover a full range of genetic architectures, from few genes of large phenotypic effect to many genes of small effect (Poland, Balint-Kurti et al. 2009, Kou and Wang 2010, Lannou 2012).
+In contrast to qualitative systems, quantitative plant-pathogen interactions exhibit a lack of virulence/ resistance genes that explain large proportions of the variance in virulence in the population (Poland, Balint-Kurti et al. 2009, Kou and Wang 2010, St. Clair 2010, Roux, Voisin et al. 2014).
+Rather, the genetic basis of disease progression for both organisms in these interactions is highly polygenic with genetic variation influencing loci that alter a diverse array of molecular mechanisms, extending well beyond perception events (Glazebrook 2005, Nomura, Melotto et al. 2005, Goss and Bergelson 2006, Rowe and Kliebenstein 2008, Barrett, Kniskern et al. 2009, Corwin, Copeland et al. 2016, Bartoli and Roux 2017, Wu, Sakthikumar et al. 2017, Atwell, Corwin et al. 2018, Fordyce, Soltis et al. 2018, Soltis, Atwell et al. 2019).
 It is, however, unclear how these polygenic molecular systems in different organisms interact to alter higher-order phenotypes such as virulence, or even more direct phenotypes like the transcriptome of both species.
 There is some conflicting evidence on the balance of the system, with some studies and traits suggesting that genetic variation in the pathogen dominates the system (Bartha, McLaren et al. 2017, Wang, Roux et al. 2018), while others suggest a balanced contribution of plant and pathogen genetics (Corwin, Copeland et al. 2016, Fordyce, Soltis et al. 2018, Soltis, Atwell et al. 2019).
 Thus, there is a need to develop genomic approaches to understand how polygenic information is transmitted between the pathogen and the host to shift the genomic response of both organisms.